Streaming support for request processing

 SQL Keyword check failed for field text="select a name from testbed1\;\(\;\)".*<blocked>

 In 11.0, we log only the field name, keyword and special character (if applicable) in the log message, as shown below:

 This change is applicable to requests that contain application/x-www-form-urlencoded, or multipart/form-data, or text/x-gwt-rpc content-types.
 Log messages generated during processing of JSON or XML payloads are not affected by this change.

 RAW POST Body: The security check inspections are always done on RAW POST body.

-Form ID: The application firewall inserted “as_fid” tag, which is a computed hash of the form, will no longer be unique for the user session.
+Form ID: The Web App Firewall inserted “as_fid” tag, which is a computed hash of the form, will no longer be unique for the user session.
 It will now have an identical value for a specific form irrespective of the user or the session.

 Charset: If a request does not have a charset, the default charset specified in the application profile is used when processing the request.

-Counters with prefix “se_” and “appfwreq_” are added to track the streaming engine and the application firewall streaming engine request counters respectively.
+Counters with prefix “se_” and “appfwreq_” are added to track the streaming engine and the Web App Firewall streaming engine request counters respectively.

 nsconsmg -d statswt0 -g se_err_